|Nutrition Facts (per serving)|

-I find a side of sautéed greens and a bit of steamed rice are the perfect accompaniments to this dinner.
-Another benefit of its simplicity is everyone can dress it up as they like: adding hot sauce, or more soy sauce, or a sprinkle of fresh cilantro, or even some chopped tomatoes (sounds weird, but tastes great!).
+You might find a side of sautéed greens and a bit of steamed rice are the perfect accompaniments to this dinner.
+Another benefit of its simplicity is everyone can dress it up as they like: adding hot sauce, or more soy sauce, or a sprinkle of fresh cilantro, or even some chopped tomatoes.

 1 pound center-cut pork loin

 1 tablespoon soy sauce, or tamari

 2 small leeks

 Steps to Make It

 Trim off and discard any fat from the pork.
 Cut the pork into about 1/4-inch slices.
 Cut those slices into thin strips.
 Pro tip: For easier trimming and cutting, put the pork in the freezer for about 20 minutes first.

 Put the sliced pork into a bowl.
 Drizzle with the soy sauce and the toasted sesame oil (and the chile oil, if using).
 Toss to combine and coat all the pork.
 Cover and chill for at least 30 minutes and up to 8 hours.

 Trim off and discard the root end of the leeks.
 Cut each leek in half lengthwise.
 Thinly slice the leeks on the diagonal.
 Slice up the white, light green, and dark green parts—stop when the dark green part gets ragged or super stiff.